git-andrewjlim/fend-nanodegree-portfolio/README.md

 [Link to project](https://git-andrewjlim.github.io/fend-nanodegree-portfolio/)

 ## Topics Covered
-The project encompases all the following topics of the 'JavaScript and the DOM' chapter:
+The project encompases all the following topics of the 'Web Foundations' chapter:
 * Basic HTML Syntax
 * Basic CSS Syntax
 * Responsive design using media queries